 This episode explores details of the case, what happened as a result, and the waves it made across the country.

-If you want an episode that will send chills throughout your body, this is one of the best episodes.
+This is one of the best episodes if you want an episode that will send chills throughout your body.

 It’s not often that children turn out to be the perpetrators of crimes rather than the unfortunate victims.